Kindness costs nothing.

 I was in awe as I watched their little faces light up when they read English, or got a maths equation correct.
 I couldn’t help but get emotional most of the time as I thought about how easy I had it when it came to education.
 A class room, a playground, computers, books and basic writing essentials.

-The fact that I can make an impact on someones life makes me feel content beyond words.
+The feeling of making an impact on another soul makes me feel content beyond words.

 Often in life we get so caught up in our day to day, we forget to be thankful.
 So, be thankful for the small things, big things, and everything in between.